NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :param dy: :class:`float<PySide.QtCore.double>`

-Moves the left bezier point of the control point at the given *index* by the given delta.
+Moves the left Bezier point of the control point at the given *index* by the given delta.
 The *time* parameter is given so that if auto-keying is enabled a new keyframe will be set.